 When I put up my new website last year, I included a page that lists the people who drive my writing and thinking.
 It is my attempt to model my personal citation practices.
 The reason is that everything I write or make is always a collaboration, and it’s my responsibility to convey that as best as I can.
 Believing that anyone is a self-made writer or creative promotes the dangerous notion that we are all islands of individuals competing for scraps in the attention economy.

 By now, it’s clear that there aren’t any universally accepted citation guidelines for popular works and essays.
 Who first published or used the phrase XYZ?
 How do I rework an idea into a “new way of feeling” it?
 When has a concept morphed into something else that it needs a new name?
 It’s such a gray area and I want to avoid suggesting adding rigidity to online mediums, which were created to be freer of traditional publishing restrictions.
 Perhaps what is called for is not another set of rules (and another reason to punish each other), but a generous spirit of giving credit to others without whom your work would not exist (or if it did, would not be nearly as good).
-It’s less how about we do it, than why we do it.
+It’s less about the particulars of how we do it, and more about why we do it.
 If you feel inspired, here are some recent online posts that I think are good examples of including citations:

 - cozibae’s post on Instagram: I HAD TO UNLEARN MY OWN ABLEISM — Mentioning the IG handles of three other people who helped start the conversation for the post to be written.